mcdemarco/the-new-kitchen-cookbook/quick-bread/cornbread.md

 ## Directions

 Preheat oven to 425°.
 Mix dry ingredients.
 Add in remaining ingredients.
 Don't overmix.
 Pour into a greased 8 inch square pan.
 Bake 20-25 minutes.

+## Variants

+For a dairy cornbread or corn muffins, I use the recipe off the back of Indian Head cornmeal:  replace whole wheat flour with white flour, use 1/4 c. sugar, 1 tsp. salt, 1 c. lactose-free milk, and 1/4 c. oil.

+For a dozen muffins, grease and fill muffin tin 2/3 full per muffin.
+Bake 15 minutes at 425° (400° with convection).